 PALLADIUM :

-More than 80% of the palladium metal mining is located at the Stillwater Mine is automated.
-Mechanized mining expenditures are in the region of 40% less than non-mechanized conventional mining techniques.
-The mainstream of ore created at the Stillwater Mine is resultant from mechanized access ramp and fill mining.
-Other mechanized mining techniques also used are sub-level stopping.
-In areas where the Reef is constricted, Stillwater Mining uses a more discriminating, less productive technique of slushier cut and fills mining to haul out ore.
+More than 80% of the palladium metal mining located at the Stillwater Mine is automated.
+Mechanized mining expenditures are approximately 40% less than those of non-mechanized conventional mining techniques.
+The majority of ore produced at the Stillwater Mine results from mechanized access ramp and fill mining.
+Other mechanized mining techniques used include sub-level stopping.
+In areas where the reef is constricted, Stillwater Mining employs a more discriminating yet less productive technique of slusher cut-and-fill mining to extract ore.

-The ramp and fill technique starts in a parallel stope or fabrication stage and engrosses the use of hand detained or mechanized drills for flashing and load-haul-dump (LHD) mucking equipments to lug away the ore using an access ramp.
-Advances in the stope are completed in 9-foot increments in which land is abnormally sustained with rock bolts and additional materials.
-After the stope has been hauled out the stope is then backfilled with squander rock and sand to turn into the floor for the following horizontal stope moving uphill in 10-foot augmentations.
+The ramp and fill technique initiates from a parallel stope or development stage, involving the utilization of handheld or mechanized drills for drilling and load-haul-dump (LHD) mucking equipment to transport the ore through an access ramp.
+Progress in the stope occurs in 9-foot increments, where the ground is securely reinforced with rock bolts and other materials as necessary.
+Once the stope is extracted, it is backfilled with waste rock and sand to create the base for the subsequent horizontal stope advancement uphill in 10-foot increments.

-An effectual technique is for a miner to employ a slusher, which is an electric appliance with a 48-inch scraper container to take away ore from a stope.
-The bucket is fitted to a cable affixed to the visage of the stope.
-The mechanism is situated at the rear of the ore chute and draws the container forward, staging it with ore.
+A practical solution involves miners using a slusher, an electric device equipped with a 48-inch scraper bucket, to remove ore from a stope.
+The bucket is attached to a cable fixed to the face of the stope.
+Positioned at the rear of the ore chute, the mechanism pulls the bucket forward, collecting ore as it progresses.

 HOW IS PALLADIUM OBTAINED?

-Palladium is normally a platinum group Metal (PGM).
-The largest sources of PGMs are the Bushveld igneous complex in South Africa and the Stillwater complex in Montana.
-It is a rare element and occurs along with deposits of platinum, nickel, copper, silver and gold and is therefore obtained as a by-product of mining these metals i.e. PGM.
+Palladium typically belongs to the platinum group metals (PGMs).
+The primary sources of PGMs are the Bushveld igneous complex in South Africa and the Stillwater complex in Montana.
+Being a scarce element, palladium is often found alongside deposits of platinum, nickel, copper, silver, and gold, making it a by-product of mining these metals.

-Palladium was discovered in 1803, in London, by English chemist William H. Wollaston.
-He experimented on the residues left from platinum after dissolving it in aqua regia which is a concentrated solution of hydrochloric and nitric acids.
-After a series of chemical reactions, and then heating palladium cyanide, Wollaston could finally extract the metal palladium.
+The discovery of palladium dates back to 1803 when English chemist William H. Wollaston identified it in London.
+Wollaston conducted experiments on the residues remaining from platinum dissolution in aqua regia, a potent mixture of hydrochloric and nitric acids.
+Through a series of chemical processes and subsequent heating of palladium cyanide, Wollaston successfully isolated the metal palladium.

 MINING AND PROCESSING :